TShiotaSS/gnn-tl/README.md

 # Installing via Docker

+We provide a user-friendly container environment with Docker and Jupyter Lab to avoid cumbersome dependencies and environment construction costs.

 Execute the following command in the directory where docker-compose.yml is located.
 A docker image will be created, referring to the Dockerfile.
 ```